uhliarik/ext4-undelete/README.md

 ./ext-undelete /dev/sda2 -i 12 -s /tmp/hello.txt

+You can also undelete file by its filename, but file's parent dictionary must exist! (file named hello.txt was created in root of /dev/sda2)

+./ext-undelete /dev/sda2 -n /hello.txt -s /tmp/hello.txt

 ATTENTION:
 Please make sure, before using ext-undelete, unmount partition from which you want to undelete file.